GDPR Compliance Statement

 This module provides clients the ability to deliver the following individual rights

 - The right of access

 - The right to object

 Note: CANDDi as a rule does not perform any automated decision making or profiling hence this individual right has not been covered

 Cookies dropped by CANDDi tracking

-CANDDi has been registeded with the ICO since our formation in 2009 - you can find our details on the ICO website - Registration number: Z2721392
+CANDDi has been registered with the ICO since our formation in 2009 - you can find our details on the ICO website - Registration number: Z2721392

-Should a data-breech occur then CANDDi will comply fully with our obligations to inform the ICO and the relevant client and will fully co-operate with any investigation
+Should a data-breach occur then CANDDi will comply fully with our obligations to inform the ICO and the relevant client and will fully cooperate with any investigation